icodebits/goitneo-python-project-1-team-15/README.md

   - Perform filtering based on tags.
   - Sort notes by tag.

+- Local storage
+    - App saves the data in a file on the user's hard drive.
+    - Saved data is retrieved on the restarting of the app.

 ## Installation

 To use the CLI Contact List and Notes App, you'll need to follow these steps: